Sujantamboli/HRconnect/README.md

 -create class object and class the method of class for access the method

 ## TASK 2
-Write a program to get "HIRE DATE" of employee who's department is within range 30 to 110 AND who salary is > 4200.
+Write a program to get "HIRE DATE" of employee who department is within range 30 to 110 AND who salary is > 4200.
 The output should be in following format.